Protonull/CivVoxelMap/.github/README.md

   warning to the option buttons of the feature's illegality.

 - CivMC bans reading entity elevation so players and mobs are no longer darkened or faded by how far above or below they are from you.
 Also added a warning to the option button of the feature's illegality.
+In addition, elevation is no longer considered when filtering out radar-entities considered too far away.

 - Added a fair-play option to disable seeing crouched entities in your radar.
+(Currently CivMC illegal)

 - Added a fair-play option to disable seeing invisible entities in your radar.
+(Currently CivMC illegal)

 - Specific player/mob radar options now have their own screens, just click the cog icon.